robert-low/iss-data-app-main/README.md

 # RPF apprentice software engineer challenge

 # My notes
+- `astros.erb`
-- `astros.erb` - I created this view page to display a table listing the names and crafts of the astronauts, as well as how many astronauts are in space.
+  - I created this view page to display a table listing the names and crafts of the astronauts, as well as how many astronauts are in space.
-               - The data is in json format and I needed to consider that the astronaut data is stored in an array of hashes e.g. {'people': [{ "craft": "ISS", "name": "Sergey Prokopyev" }, ...]}
+  - I needed to consider that the astronaut data is stored in an array of hashes e.g. {'people': [{ "craft": "ISS", "name": "Sergey Prokopyev" }, ...]}.

 ## An area for improvement: